 So there you have it—ghostwriting in a nutshell.
 Some of the most popular authors out there get this invaluable support, so don’t be afraid to try out this process to save yourself time and energy, so you can get your book published as soon as possible.

-For 45 glorious minutes, you’ll share your burning questions about what’s been keeping you frustrated and stuck in a perpetual state of procrastination or confusion.
+For ninety glorious minutes, you’ll share your burning questions about what’s been keeping you frustrated and stuck in a perpetual state of procrastination or confusion.

-And I’ll share advice and strategies on how to break you out of it so you can get on the path to prosperity and abundance in your business—and finally start seeing results.
+And I’ll share advice and strategies on how to break you out of it so you can get on the path to clarity and productivity in your business.

 Grab your strategy call today and prepare to get unstuck.

 by Jennifer Westbrook | JenWestWriting